Side effects of treatment for abnormal cells

 Your emotions and feelings

 These are often overlooked.
 But many women find that this type of treatment has an emotional effect on them.
 Some women may feel:

 Usually you get over these feelings with a little time.
 But if you feel you need help, you can talk to your GP about counselling.

 If you feel your privacy or dignity were not properly protected, write to the nurse manager of the unit where you were treated.
 Your suggestions for improving things will help other women in the future and writing it down can also help you to get over your experience.

 Some women find that needing to have treatment for abnormal cervical cells really worries them.
 This condition is often confused with cervical cancer.
-But even if you are clear about the difference, the experience can make you more worried about cancer of any type.
+But even if you are clear about the difference, the experience can make you more worried about cancer in general.

 Getting back to normal